valeriangalliat/blog/index.md

 # Hey, I'm Val<small>,</small> <small>welcome to my blog!</small>

-I'm passionate software developer, and as importantly, an amateur musician, photograph, videographer, brewer and climber.
+I'm a passionate software developer, and as importantly, an amateur musician, photograph, videographer, brewer and climber.

 You'll find on this blog writings about the things that I care about and